Sunday, December 31, 2006

 Now, the philosophy has been rethought by upper management.
 For the first time, the competitive landscape of football programming is a frequent consideration.
 Serving the needs of ABC's new prime-time package of games is often a priority.
 The decision on GameDay's site is less a clear-cut "best game" philosophy now and is more complicated, made on a landscape where terms like "synergy" and "branding" live.

-For other, more in depth blogs talking about this poor decision, see "Why Isn't ESPN College Gameday Crew at the LSU/Auburn Game This Weekend?"
+For other, more in depth blogs talking about this poor decision, see "Why Isn't ESPN College Gameday Crew at the LSU/Auburn Game This Weekend?"or:

 College Gameday is Officially Selling Out